JoaoCostaIFG/dotfiles/scripts/README.md

 ## gen_commit_msg

-Uses local instance of ollama to generate commit messages.
+Uses python-llm to generate commit messages.
 First add/stage the changes you want to generate the commit for.
 It generates 3 commit message and then you can choose the one you want.
+Depends on python-llm, git, and jq.

 ## import-gsettings